Flag manifolds, symmetric $\fr{t}$-triples and Einstein metrics: Introduction

-Nowadays, homogeneous Einstein metrics on flag manifolds have been better understood.
-For example, they have been completely classified for any flag manifold $M=G/K$ (of a compact simple Lie group $G$) with two (\cite{Sakane}, \cite{Chry1}), three (\cite{Kim}, \cite{Arv}), or four isotropy summands (\cite{Chry2}, \cite{ACS}, \cite{ACS2}).
-Homogeneous Einstein metrics on full flag manifolds corresponding to classical Lie groups have been also studied by several authors (cf. \cite{Arv}, \cite{Sak}).
-Also, in \cite{Gr} several results and examples were given, which are related to the number of the complex invariant Einstein metrics on such spaces.
-However, we are still far from the full classification of invariant Einstein metrics on flag manifolds.
-For flag manifolds whose isotropy representation decomposes into more than four isotropy summands, only few results about (real) homogeneous Einstein metrics are known (see \cite{CS}).
-Thus, to start with, the classification of invariant Einstein metrics on flags with five isotropy summands remains an interesting open problem.
+Recently it has been a lot of progress on homogeneous Einstein metrics on flag manifolds.
+For example, they have been completely classified for any flag manifold $M=G/K$ (of a compact simple Lie group $G$) with two (\cite{Sakane}, \cite{Chry1}, \cite{stauros}), three (\cite{Kim}, \cite{Arv}, \cite{stauros}), or four isotropy summands (\cite{Chry2}, \cite{ACS}, \cite{ACS2}).
+Homogeneous Einstein metrics on full flag manifolds corresponding to classical Lie groups have been also studied by several authors (cf. \cite{Arv}, \cite{Sak}, \cite{DSN}).
+Moreover, in a recent work of the author in collaboration with A. Arvanitoyeorgos and Y. Sakane (\cite{ACS3}), all $\G_2$-invariant Einstein metrics were obtained on the exceptional full flag manifold $\G_2/T$ (a homogeneous space with six isotropy summands).
+A further study on invariant Einstein metrics on $\Sp(n)$-flag manifolds whose $\fr{t}$-root system is of the same form of the full flag manifold $\G_2/T$, namely of {\it $\G_2$-type}, was given in \cite{ACS1}.
+Flag manifolds whose isotropy representation decomposes into more than four isotropy summands are treated also in \cite{CS}, as well as in \cite{Gr}, where M. M. Graev by applying methods of aglebraic geometry over complex numbers (Newton polytopes, etc.), presented a lot of interesting results related with the number of the complex invariant Einstein metrics on flag spaces.
+Another alternative approach to homogeneous Einstein metrics, has been recently established by the author in collaboration with S. Anastassiou (\cite{stauros}); in this paper the global behaviour of the normalized Ricci flow on the space of $G$-invariant metrics for a flag manifold $G/K$ was studied, and invariant Einstein metrics were obtained explicitly as the singularities of this flow, located at infity.
+This approach seems to give a better insight on the behaviour of the Einstein equation and as it has been mentioned in \cite{stauros}, it worths further investigation for a better understanding of its benefits (see also \cite{Grama}).